Changes to Form 1099-R in 2026: Distribution Code Y, New Reporting Boxes, and IRIS

 Common Code Selection Scenarios

 Normal retirement distribution.
 A 67-year-old takes a regular distribution from a traditional IRA.
-Code: 7.
+Code: 7

 Early withdrawal with hardship exception.
 A 45-year-old withdraws from their 401(k) for qualifying medical expenses.
-Code: 2 (exception applies).
+Code: 2

 Early withdrawal, no exception.
 A 40-year-old takes a distribution with no qualifying exception.
-Code: 1.
+Code: 1

 Death benefit from Roth 401(k).
 A beneficiary receives a distribution from a deceased account holder’s Roth 401(k).
-Code: 4B (death + designated Roth account).
+Code: 4B

-Direct rollover.
-A 50-year-old moves funds directly from a 401(k) to an IRA.
-Code: G.
+Direct rollover to IRA.
+A 50-year-old moves funds directly from a 401(k) to a traditional IRA.
+Code: G

-Most Common Filing Errors
+5 Most Common Filing Errors

-Using Code 1 for recipients over 59½.
+Error#1: Using Code 1 for recipients over 59½.
 Once a recipient reaches age 59½, distributions are no longer early distributions.
-Code 7 applies for normal distributions regardless of the account type (excluding Roth accounts, which require modifier B).
+Code 7 applies for normal distributions regardless of account type (excluding Roth accounts, which require modifier B).

-Omitting Code B for Roth account distributions.
+Error #2: Omitting Code B for Roth account distributions.
 Code B is required any time the distribution is from a designated Roth account (Roth 401(k) or Roth 403(b)).
 It is a modifier, not a standalone code, and must be combined with the appropriate primary code.

-Using Code G for indirect rollovers.
+Error #3: Using Code G for indirect rollovers.
 Code G applies only to direct rollovers — where funds move directly between plans or to an IRA without the recipient taking possession.
-If the recipient receives a check and then deposits it within 60 days, that is an indirect rollover and should not be coded G.
+If the recipient receives a check and deposits it within 60 days, that is an indirect rollover and should not be coded G.

-Combining incompatible codes.
+Error #5: Combining incompatible codes.
 Not all codes can be used together.
 Before combining any two codes, verify compatibility in the reference table above.
 Incompatible combinations will be rejected by the IRS e-file system.

 Correcting a Filing Error